-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

 term paper (approx. 15 pages) and presentation (approx. 40 minutes) with thesis paper (1 page) (weighted 3:1) Language of assessment: English